tearust/teaproject/obsidian/_mining/FAQ-Mining.md

 You will need to setup mining machine then, follow the steps in the [mining guide for the current epoch](https://www.youtube.com/playlist?list=PLOhw_qkI0ILWh5HDI8ZiFARjfkfvNPqev).

 ## Do I need a Raspberry Pi to mine?
 Currently, all mining is simulated as we’re on testnet.
 When mainnet launches, the TEA Project will require mining machines that have TPM chips on-board and run a specially designed NixOS.
 At this early stage, you cannot use your existing PC for mining even though your PC already has a TPM chip on the motherboard.
-Initially, AWS Nitro will be the first approved mining machine.
-The next available will be IoT mining machines such as a customized Raspberry Pi.

-When mainnet starts, only AWS Nitro will be used.
-Mining with an RPi is on our roadmap for after mainnet launches, but there's no ETA on when that will be.
+When mainnet starts, only AWS Nitro will be the first approved mining machines.
+Mining with a customized Raspberry Pi is on our roadmap for after mainnet launches, but there's no ETA on when that will be.

 ## What can I do with a CML?